A quick Yahoogleing (that’s Yahoo, Google, plus Bing) search of “forex + news” or “forex + data” returns a measly 30 million results combined.

 Many forex brokers include live newsfeeds directly in their software to give you easy and immediate access to events and news of the currency market.

-Check your broker for availability of such features not all brokers features are created equally.
+Check your broker for the availability of such features, not all brokers’ features are created equally.

 The good ones let you look at different months and years, let you sort by currency, and let you assign your local time zone.
 3:00 pm where you’re sitting isn’t necessarily 3:00 pm where we’re sitting, so make use of the time zone feature so that you’re ready for the next calendar event!

 Yes, economic events and data reports take place more frequently than most people can keep up with.
 This data has the potential to move markets in the short term and accelerate the movement of currency pairs you might be watching.

 Lucky for you, most economic news that’s important to forex traders is scheduled several months in advance.